Updated on

 This is because local couriers have fewer resources to handle customer calls.
 Instead, they make use of last mile delivery software that powers notifications, updates, and courier live tracking.
 These are all parts of customer self-service.

 Local courier facilities are more likely to use sustainable fleets like electronic vehicles or cargo bikes because they need to stand out from the competition; and also because they care about their local areas.
+If you are curious about green logistics and strategies that can be used to ensure greener transportation, check this blog.

-What does it take to start a local courier business and be of service to your community?
-First and foremost, you need local staff, i.e. drivers and dispatchers who will work with you to deliver orders to customers' doorsteps.
+1. First and foremost, you need local staff, i.e., drivers and dispatchers, who will work with you to deliver orders to customers' doorsteps.

 With features like priorities, load planning, and time slots, you can nail route planning and keep your customer service standards high.